 - I then flew back to a new home in Karlsruhe (south Germany).

-- I have now starting to manage a daily routine, whereby I can now fit in Discerning Cyclist again after work – hoorah!
+- I can now start to manage a daily routine, whereby I can now fit in Discerning Cyclist again after work – hoorah!

 Cycling in Germany